KTH/devops-course/contributions/course-automation/lerjevik-renstr/README.md

 ## Description of functionality

-* A student includes the label `Upvote - Course Automation` in a PR to the DevOps Course-repository.
+* A student or TA includes the label `Upvote - Course Automation` in a PR to the DevOps Course-repository.
   1. An issue `Upvote projects - Course Automation` is created, if no such issue already exists.
 The issue body includes a description of how to use the functionality, directed to the students.
 Furthermore, a “Top-list” that is going to show the most upvoted projects is incorporated to the issue, in the form of a comment.
   2. Next, a comment is automatically added to the issue thread.
 The comment includes: the title of the student's PR, a link to the PR and a link to the repository.
 This information enables other students to read about the project.
   3. The student recieves a comment on their PR, stating that a comment has been added to the issue `Upvote projects - Course Automation` (including a link to the issue).